 The Sunderland Empire Theatre, September 2006

 I have such fond memories of this trip after spending so much of it just laughing at the most silly, random things.
 We stayed at a Travelodge that was positioned on the main walking route to the theatre and joked about spotting cast members...until they actually started appearing there for real!
 I nearly yelled things out of windows, we accidentally stalked Dean Maynard, Alex Durrant read out minds and then, to top off the perfect afternoon, we were ushered into the stage door by our two favourite Jellicles for a proper chat.
 This was a stage door that really stuck in my memory.

 Well, the Sunderland Empire Theatre was quite a surreal stage door experience - probably more so for the cast than it was for us!
 Sunderland is, obviously, a long way from Stoke-on-Trent, and even for a matinee, we'd need to stay the night up there.
 So we were booked into a Travelodge just down the road from the theatre, so much just down the road in fact that the room Liz and me were sharing had a window which looked down onto the main pedestrian road up to stage door.
 The moment we figured this out we went slightly insane with amusement and excitement and, mostly jokingly, we set ourselves up on the sofa under the window and peered down to see if any cast members might be making their way up to the theatre.
 What we weren't expecting was to actually see any cast members...but that's exactly what happened!

-The first person we saw was none other than the illusive Zak Nemorin - although we were fairly sure we'd imagined him at the time, it later turned out we were right!
+The first person we saw from out hotel window was none other than the illusive Zak Nemorin - although we were fairly sure we'd imagined him at the time, it later turned out we were right!
 Real or not, the potential sighting got us giggling - and hoping - so we stayed at our place by the window, talking excitedly about the show and keeping a vague eye on the street below.
 And sure enough, we saw another couple of familiar faces; Alex Durrant and Rachel Ensor are walking along the street together, dragging their suitcases behind them, thankfully oblivious to the two ridiculous girls in the Travelodge above...even after I erupted with 'OH MY GOD, THAT'S ALEX DURRANT!' really loudly when I spotted them!
-Liz clamped a hand over my mouth and tackled me to the floor pretty sharpish after that, sensing that we did not want to get caught out acting like crazed stalkers!
+My friend clamped a hand over my mouth and tackled me to the floor pretty sharpish after that, sensing that we did not want to get caught out acting like crazed stalkers!
 It was all in good fun, I promise, just a silly way to pass the time and build the excitement for the show by confirming that all our favourites were in.
 That shriek of mine was an enduring memory for both of us, and we did laugh for about five minutes solid afterwards.
 We were only interrupted from the hilarity by my dad knocking on our door and, when we pulled ourselves together enough to let him in, he informed us that he and my mum had been at the pub below and had definitely been sitting opposite 'That Misto guy...or possibly not that Misto guy...but definitely someone from the cast'.
 Cue the mad scramble to get our shoes on and follow my dad down to the pub - turns out this was a good choice to make!

-We were awake early the next day for the usual pre-stage-door rituals, making sure our hair was just right, deciding what to wear with our Cats Tour Fangirl t-shirts and discussing who we most wanted to get photographs with at stage door, having learned by this point that going in with a plan was often the only way to not feel like you'd missed something important somehow.
+We were awake early the next day for the usual pre-stage-door rituals, making sure our hair was just right, deciding what to wear and discussing who we most wanted to get photographs with at stage door, having learned by this point that going in with a plan was often the only way to not feel like you'd missed something important somehow.
 After a breakfast where we could hardly bring ourselves to eat a thing, we still found ourselves with plenty of time on our hands, and all-checked-out of our hotel, therefore in need of killing time.
 And how do two theatre-freaks kill time before a matinee?
 By walking round and round in circles around the theatre of course!
-And after running away from Kevin McGuire at one point ('He can't see me yet!!') we continued our laps of the theatre, deep in conversation about the show and the cast, before bumping into Dean Maynard yet again!
+And after running away from Kevin McGuire at one point ('He can't see us yet!!') we continued our laps of the theatre, deep in conversation about the show and the cast, before bumping into Dean Maynard yet again!
 Carrying bags full of fruit and shaking his head at us, he came over and we said hello and he was patient enough to chat a little with us before going off to do his make-up.
-It was only as the stage door closed behind him that we realised we should have asked him whether John was in that day...ah the timing of fangirls!
+It was only as the stage door closed behind him that we realised we should have asked him whether John was in that day!

 After Dean disappeared back up to his dressing room (apologising for using his 'stage smile' for our photograph!), Alex Durrant, who had slipped past us earlier, returned from the shops.
 Well, I say shops, he seemed mostly to be carrying Boots bags - our theory was that, as the acrobatic Bill Bailey, he would end up nursing a lot of minor injuries, though we never got round to asking him if that was true or not!
 Alex was, as always, a total sweetie, and posed for pictures with us in the light drizzle that was starting to come down.
-At this point I think my dad was getting bored of watching Liz and me dither about, giggling and conspiring, so he pipes up and asks Alex if it would be possible for him to fetch anyone down for us.
+At this point I think my dad was getting bored of watching us dither about, giggling and conspiring, so he pipes up and asks Alex if it would be possible for him to fetch anyone down for us.
 So then Alex - because he was brilliant - just looks right at me, oh-so-knowingly, and says 'Who would you like?'.
 I'm laughing just remembering the look on his face, my goodness!
 He so had me pegged!
 My dad and me both said 'Kevin' at the same time, but I blurted it and Alex smirked at me.
 My dad then ventures 'And...John?'
-I nod 'John McManus?'
-I nod again.
-Liz has gone into a tailspin at this point, trying to prepare herself to talk to her hero, so Alex just smiles and says 'Sure, I'll just go and find them for you.'
+I nodded and he went 'John McManus?' so I nodded again, so Alex just smiles and says 'Sure, I'll just go and find them for you.'
 I don't know if Alex shared a dressing room with them or not but I think he might've done from the way he always found them for us, and I certainly know Kevin and John were in the same dressing room, so we were fairly confident that this strategy would pay off.
 And it definitely did!
 Bless Alex Durrant!